marcgurevitx/peg-ms/README.md

 | `subcaptures` | `{"list":..., "map":...}` | values captured by the subpatterns |
 | `arg` | | optional third parameter to `.parse` |

-The return value of the callback becomes the sole capture inside `captures.list` (all other subcaptures from `subs` get dropped).
-If it's desired to keep the subcaptures, modify `subs` in place **AND** return it:
+The return value of the callback becomes the sole capture inside `captures.list` (all other subcaptures from `subs.list` and `subs.map` get dropped).
+If it's desired to keep the subcaptures, then instead of returning a capture, modify `subs` in place **AND** return the very `subs` object:

 ```
 import "peg"